CAKE Software License and Service Agreement

 GENERAL TERMS AND CONDITIONS

-If these General Terms and Conditions (“GTCs”) are incorporated by reference into an Order Form or SOW, then these GTCs are binding as of the date the Order Form or SOW is executed between the customer identified on the Order Form or SOW in which these GTC are referenced (the “Customer”), and Cake Software, Inc. (the “Supplier”), each of whom may be referred to herein as a “Party” and collectively as the “Parties.”
+If these General Terms and Conditions (“GTCs”) are incorporated by reference into an Order Form or Statement of Work, then these GTCs are binding as of the date the Order Form or Statement of Work takes effect (the “Effective Date”) between the customer identified on the Order Form or Statement of Work in which these GTCs are referenced (the “Customer”), and Cake Software, Inc. (the “Supplier”), each of whom may be referred to herein as a “Party” and collectively as the “Parties.”
 These GTCs take effect upon execution of that Order Form or SOW (the “Effective Date”).

 (a) “Agreement” means these GTCs, including any appendices attached hereto, as they exist on the date that they are incorporated into any fully executed Order Form or SOW, by reference or otherwise, and as these GTCs may be modified in accordance with Section 15(g), together with the additional terms and conditions set forth in any Order Form, SOW, or addenda which incorporates the GTCs by reference.